Using Video In Sales As A Sales Tool

 Keep in mind when using video, you only have a few seconds for people to decide if they’re going to hang out and watch.
 It is crucial that you establish yourself as credible, trustworthy and likable right from the start.
 Are you putting the time and energy in before you go live to ensure you send the right message?
 Many people are missing the mark in these precious first few seconds and it’s causing their credibility to plummet.

 Things That Detract From Your Credibility

-Since studies have shown how quickly people make snap judgement about you, it’s essential that you’re ready as soon as the video goes live/starts recording.
-Here are few common things you want to avoid doing:
+Since studies have shown how quickly people make a snap judgment about you, it’s essential that you’re ready as soon as the video goes live/starts recording.
+Here are a few common things you want to avoid doing: